 Maud is in three parts.
-In Part 1, by far the longest of the poem, the narrator falls in love with Maud, and she with him The course of true love unsmoothly-running, Maud's brother (the proxy for Maud's lupine father, who is off in London making more money) disapproves of the match.
+In the lengthy Part 1, our narrator falls in love with Maud, and she with him.
+The course of true love unsmoothly-running, Maud's brother (the proxy for Maud's lupine father, who is off in London making more money) disapproves of the match.
 He thinks Maud should marry a local aristocrat, disdainfully called 'the babe-faced lord' by the poem's narrator.
-The brother's refusal of permission, and his generally haughty and dismissive manner, leads to him being called 'the Sultan' by the two young lovers.
+The brother's refusal of permission, and his generally haughty and dismissive manner, leads to him being called ‘the Sultan’ by the two young lovers.
 An elegant party is planned at the hall where Maud can dance with the babe-faced-lord, but the narrator is not worried: Maud has promised to sneak out at dawn and meet him for a love tryst, and Part 1 ends in the hall's flower garden as the narrator excitedly-anxiously awaits her coming:

 Come hither, the dances are done,